 Science, Technology, Engineering, and Mathematics

-As Vice President and Provost of the Collegewide STEM Unit and the Germantown Campus at Montgomery College, I am delighted to welcome you to the STEM Unit.
+As Interim Vice President and Provost of the Collegewide STEM Unit and the Germantown Campus at Montgomery College, I am delighted to welcome you to the STEM Unit.
 Our unit offers degrees and certificates in physics, chemistry and biochemistry, computer science and technologies, cybersecurity, engineering, cloud computing and networking technology, mathematics, data science, environmental science and policy, biological science, bioinformatics, and biotechnology.

 STEM programs lead to some of the most interesting, in-demand, and well-paying jobs and careers in the county and in the world.
 Students who complete STEM programs enter the workforce upon completion or transfer to four-year colleges or universities to complete the last two years of their undergraduate degree.